2 top-level executives exit IPO-bound Ola Electric | www.lokmattimes.com

 According to a report in Money Control, Slokarth Dash who is head of strategy and planning, and Saurabh Sharda, head of growth and corporate affairs, have moved on.

-Ola said in a statement that “Slokarth and Saurabh have delivered well for the company for over seven years, and we wish them well in their future pursuits”.
+Ola said in a statement that "Slokarth and Saurabh have delivered well for the company for over 7 years, and we wish them well in their future pursuits".

 The company, however, denied that more CXO-level members are set to move on.